EN | CN | JP | KR

-Weston Robot engineering team developed three mobile robots to combat with COVID-19 for disinfection and temperature screening in Singapore on 17 April, 2020.
+Weston Robot engineering team developed three mobile robots to combat with COVID-19 for disinfection, temperature screening, mask detection and social distance measuring in Singapore on 17 April, 2020.

 The first mobile robot, co-developed with AgileX in Dongguan, is used for disinfection in open areas, such as airport, carpark, and shopping malls.
 It has three different control modes: with a remote controller; with wireless HD video transmissions; and with 4G/LTE network.
 All 3 methods remove the trouble of having workers carrying around disinfection equipment and chemicals, while teleoperations through 4G/LTE network even removes the need for physical presences of workers to reduce the risk of being infected.
 The robot could run continuously for about two hours per battery cycle and cover up to 10,000 square meter.
 The tank holds up to 30L chemical material.